hedongjie/seajs/README.md

-A Module Loader for the Web a
+A Module Loader for the Web
 ===

 Sea.js is a module loader for the web.
 It is designed to change the way that you